-Christmas begins on Christmas Eve, December 24, and is celebrated for three days, until December 26.
+Christmas begins on Christmas Eve, December 24, and is then celebrated for two more days, until December 26.
 After Easter, Christmas is the most important feast in Christianity.
 It celebrates the birth of Jesus Christ.
 The period of preparation for Christmas is called "Advent".
 Many customs are connected with Christmas, e.g. the Christmas tree.